-Cash and short term deposits comprise of cash at bank and short term deposits with an original maturity of three months or less.
+Cash and cash equivalents comprise cash at bank and short term deposits with an original maturity of three months or less.

-For the purposes of the Statement of Cash Flows, cash and cash equivalents consist of cash and cash short term deposits as defined above, net of outstanding bank overdrafts.
+For the purposes of the Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents as defined above, net of outstanding bank overdrafts.